99ltaylor/community_cadastre/README.md

 ---

-## STP 2: Using QGIS to Map the Geospatial Data
+## STEP 2: Using QGIS to Map the Geospatial Data

 ### Getting Started
 - **Download files**: Rename the downloaded files as `a_boundary`, `b_land`, etc. to be your new layers, and rearrange them as required.